nsrr/nsrr-cloud/index.md

 - AWS account and compute instance up and running
 - 'nsrr-cloud' python library installed

 For this example sleep analysis workflow, we are going to use Matlab tool.
-You can install matlab following the link [Install Matlab](https://www.mathworks.com/help/install/install-products.html)
+You can install matlab by following link - [Install Matlab](https://www.mathworks.com/help/install/install-products.html)